 According to Florida law, students must meet all academic requirements in order to receive a standard high school diploma from a public school.
-This means that students must take required courses, earn the correct number of credits, maintain a passing grade point average, and pass the Reading and Mathematics Next Generation Sunshine State Standards (SSS) portion of the Grade 10 FCAT, as well as required EOC assessments.
+This means that students must take required courses, earn the correct number of credits, maintain a passing grade point average, and pass the Florida Language Arts Standards portion of the Grade 10 FSA, as well as Algebra 1 EOC assessment.
 Students who meet these requirements, but do not pass the required assessments, will receive a Certificate of Completion, which is not equivalent to a standard high school diploma.

-Reading: All current High School students must pass the Grade 10 FCAT examination with a score of 245 or higher.
+Reading: All current High School students must pass the Grade 10 FSA examination with a proficiency score to be determined by the State Department of Education.
 Additional requirements are delineated below: